FUNDAMENTALS OF SENATE COMMITTEES

 In 1894, the Senate revised its Rules to establish 10 standing committees (those established under the Rules).
 Two were joint committees with the House of Commons.
 Each committee was established with a fixed number of members.
 For the next 74 years, committees continued under this arrangement with only minor changes.

 In 1968, a major restructuring of committees occurred.
-Some committees were renamed, new ones created and general areas of jurisdiction defined.
+Some committees were renamed, new ones were created, and general areas of jurisdiction were defined.
 After this reorganization, there were eight standing Senate committees and three standing joint committees.
 Over the years, this number gradually increased.
 In 1983, the size of most standing committees was reduced from 20 to 12 members, with a corresponding reduction in quorums.

 TYPES OF COMMITTEES